Festival Regulations and Guide Lines

 12. ELIGIBILTY -The Festival is for amateur performers.
 For the purpose of this Festival, an amateur is considered to be a person whose main source of income is not made from music or dance performances, (although he or she may receive occasional fees and ‘out-of-pocket’ expenses), or teaching in these disciplines.
 This restriction does not apply to an entrant’s Conductor or Accompanist.
 Students over 18 who attend vocational colleges are eligible to participate.

-13. AGE – Where age is specified for a particular Class, this will be reckoned as the closing date for entry of 30th March 2019.
+13. AGE – Where age is specified for a particular Class, this will be reckoned as the closing date for entry: 31st March 2019.
 The age of a duet or group is reckoned as the age of the oldest member.

 14. COPYRIGHT – The Festival does not accept any responsibility for infringement by an entrant of copyright.
 The Music Publishers Association has issued a Code of Practice on Copyright, under which a concession has been made for the copying of own choice pieces from volumes only for the adjudicator.
 After performance these copies will be retained by the Festival and immediately destroyed, unless copyright is specifically held by the entrant.
 In the case of any performance using music from a show in current production, the performance itself can be carried out without need for copyright permission provided it is as a concert item, i.e. without costume or movement.
 Teachers or performers with queries on how to obtain copyright permission for performance items should telephone Festival House (Tel 01625 428297) or email firstname.lastname@example.org before putting in an entry.